TeamREPENTOGON/REPENTOGON/docs/docs/GridEntityDoor.md

 #### int PreviousState  {: .copyable aria-label='Modified Variables' }
 Same as default, but now returns a proper integer value instead of userdata.

+???+ note "notes"
+    This is only updated when initializing a door subclass or playing an animation!

 ___
 ### PreviousVariant {: aria-label='Modified Variables' }
 #### int PreviousVariant  {: .copyable aria-label='Modified Variables' }
 Same as default, but now returns a proper integer value instead of userdata.

+???+ note "notes"
+    This is only updated when initializing a door subclass or playing an animation!

 ___